Audio Mastering for Indie, Alternative & Experimental Artists in Australia

 ENCODER Sound is an approved provider of Apple Digital Masters

-Out on labels including Father/Daughter Records (USA), Blue Grey Pink (AUS), Pink House Records (AUS), Rockton Records (AUS), Group Therapy Records (AUS/Germany), Edition Wandelweiser Records (Germany), Burnt Seed (AUS), Tone List (AUS), and Tour De Bras (Canada).
+My work has been released on labels including Father/Daughter Records (USA), Blue Grey Pink (AUS), Pink House Records (AUS), Rockton Records (AUS), Group Therapy Records (AUS/Germany), Edition Wandelweiser Records (Germany), Burnt Seed (AUS), Tone List (AUS), and Tour De Bras (Canada).

-Producers and Mixers Dan has worked with
+Producers and Mixers Dan has worked with:

 ENCODER Sound is located on Boorloo and recognises the Whadjuk people of the Noongar nation as the traditional custodians of this land.
 We pay respects to their elders past, present & emerging.